 Legal advice – risks of unsuccessful claims

 Victims seeking compensation for criminal injuries should get legal advice.
 The cost of a successful claim is limited by law and is generally paid by the Fund.
 The victim, however, bears the cost of an unsuccessful claim unless there is some other arrangement with the lawyer.
-A lawyer can usually tell you at an early stage whether your claim is likely to succeed or not.
+A lawyer can usually tell the victim at an early stage whether their claim is likely to succeed or not.

 Steps in making a claim